ttous/TPLOGO/README.txt

 ## There is a doxyfile named "Doxyfile".
 ##
 ## Before to start the program, I advise to clean it with 'make clean'.
+## * : Notice that the Github version of this project doesn't include the
+## Doxygen files

 #To compile all the functions : 'make Test'.